carbon-language/carbon-lang/docs/design/README.md

 Expressions in one category can be converted to any other category when needed.
 The primitive conversion steps used are:

--   A _read_ converts a reference expression into a value expression.
+-   _Value binding_ converts a reference expression into a value expression.
 -   _Direct initialization_ converts a value expression into an initializing expression.
 -   _Copy initialization_ converts a reference expression into an initializing